 Effective communication requires more than one person, so it's time to invite your coworkers to join Zello from their Device.
 You can do this in a couple of ways:

-Task 4: Test your Zello Work network
+Part Four: Begin Using your Zello Work network

 To test your network:

-Identifying users’ current status
+Identifying users’ current status from the Management Console

 On the Management Console, select Users from the taskbar.
 The Users list displays each username, display name and position (if provided), and their channel assignment(s).
 The circles to the left of each username indicate their current availability status.
 You can also see statuses from the Contacts Screen of the Zello app.

 Here are the status types and the user’s availability for each.
 Here are instructions for managing your status within the app.

 - Available: Solid green circle with a checkmark indicates the user is online and all messages will play in real-time